yzRambler/FutureWorld/README.md

 Now, third edition (Version 0.2.0 Alpha) primarily be used to test the result of which the compiled codes by Emscripten run for FrameBuffer of OpenGLES.
 To render UI, base on this.
 UI can be considered a appliction on FutureWold Engine functions.
 All UI objects can be created from outside config file (.fui).
-This edition has improved the render procedure as well and defined the "Space-Time" conception.(i.e. all rendered objects is in specific "Space-Time").
+This edition has improved the render procedure as well and defined the "Space-Time" conception.(i.e. all rendered objects are in specific "Space-Time").

 Presently, Version 0.2.0 just offer part source codes.
 In next step, I will redesign the architecture and reconstruct all codes throughly.
 The mulity-thread process and new